sustrik/ribosome/README.md

 ### Separators

 A common task with code generation is to insert separators between the items of a list.
-Ribosome provides /! operator to help with the task.
-The line containing the operator must precede Ruby loop (for, while, each or similar).
+Ribosome provides '/!separate' command to help with the task.
-Any whitespace preceding the operator is silently ignored.
-Any text following the operator is used as a separator:
+The command must precede a Ruby loop (for, while, each or similar) and takes a single parameter, the text to use as a separator:

 ```
 .Hello $
-./!, $
+./!separate(", ")
 for i in ["Alice", "Bob", "Carol"]
 .   /+@{i}
 end